 Banks and other providers are aware that customers may contact them about PPI and should be ready to help.
 Checking if you had PPI won’t affect your relationship with them.

 It also won’t affect your relationship with them, if you go on to complain about PPI.

-If you know that you had PPI and have information about the policy, you should find out why you might be eligible to claim a refund.
+If you know that you had PPI and have information about the policy, find out why you might be eligible to claim a refund.